Dentistry For Kids

 Professional Dental Pediatric Cleaning

 We recommend that kids have their teeth cleaned every six months.
-At that appointment, we will clean their teeth and remove any hardened calculus and plaque that may have form then we will use hand instruments and a state-of-the-art ultrasonic scaler to polish their teeth so they are bright and shiny.
+At that appointment, we will clean their teeth and remove any hardened calculus and plaque that may have formed then we will use hand instruments and a state-of-the-art ultrasonic scaler to polish their teeth, so they are bright and shiny.
 We also recommend a fluoride treatment to protect their teeth and keep them healthy and strong.

 Fluoride Treatment Helps Keep Your Child’s Teeth Strong

 Tooth enamel is one of the hardest substances on Earth.
 Unfortunately, acid from the foods we eat and the bacteria in our mouths can eat away that enamel.
-Fluoride helps keep enamel strong and prevent cavities.
+Fluoride helps keep enamel strong and prevents cavities.
 It can even reverse the problem by helping enamel to re-mineralize and harden.
 Topical fluoride application can also help re-mineralize sensitive areas of exposed roots and close off the microscopic tubules leading to the nerve.